nowaproj/docs/docs/ai/howtouseai.md

 <video src="/videos/ai/target.webm" controls width="100%" />

----

-# Attachements

-We built the AI to know where to find what you want to change, but if you know where to find it, attaching it makes the outcome more precise.

-## Attaching Screens and Widgets
+## Attaching Screens

-If **smart selection and context** aren’t enough for you, you can attach a whole screen or just one widget.
-The AI will apply your changes there in the same way — it’s just handy when you want a bit more detail than the main context.
+Just like **smart selection and context**, you can attach screens to give the AI more detail.

+The difference is that here you can **attach multiple full screens** — but **individual widgets can’t be attached this way**.

 Simply click the **Attach** button in the AI chat panel, then pick what you’d like to attach.